You Can Call Me Al: Reception

 Billboard praised Simon's lyrics and vocal performance, and said that "the melody moves along to beguiling Afro-Caribbean polyrhythms."

 Chart performance

 In the United States, "You Can Call Me Al" initially fared poorly, reaching number 44 on the Billboard Hot 100 in September 1986.
 However, as sales and acclaim for Graceland grew, culminating in a win for Album of the Year at the 29th Annual Grammy Awards in February 1987, the single experienced a resurgence in sales and airplay.
 After making a second entry on the Billboard Hot 100 in March, the song rose to a peak of number 23 in May 1987.
 The song reached the top 10 of several European charts.
 In the UK, it became Simon's biggest solo hit, spending five weeks in the top 10 and peaking at number four in October 1986.
-It has since been certified triple platinum in the UK.
+It has since been certified quadruple platinum in the UK.